Possessions & Conduct

 - Loud conversation in the hallways, on decks or in courtyards may be disturbing to others and should be avoided.

 - Students who are disturbed by noise have the responsibility to confront the offenders.
-Should the offense continue or be repeated, the student should speak with Residence Life staff.
+Should the offense continue or be repeated, the student should speak with Housing and Residence Life staff.

-- Residence Life staff has the authority at all times to take steps they deem necessary to maintain a quiet atmosphere in the residence halls and apartments.
+- Housing and Residence Life staff has the authority at all times to take steps they deem necessary to maintain a quiet atmosphere in the residence halls and apartments.

 - Residents responsible for excessive noise and/or disruptive behavior may be subject to disciplinary action, including at least a $25 fine, and they may be asked to remove sound systems or musical instruments from their rooms or apartments.
 Residents who continually disrupt their neighbors may be subject to dismissal from housing, as well as further disciplinary action.